EEN421/EEN421.github.io/_posts/2023-4-24-Sentinel-Cost-Optimization.md

 ![](/assets/img/Optimization/Retnetion%202.png)

+> **_NOTE:_**   In my experience, it’s best practice to configure retention for 90 days with a valid Sentinel subscription because it’s included.

 # Conclusion:
 The easiest ways to optimize your overall billable ingest cost are to ask yourself the following questions first: